EagleDangar/SeinfeldChronicles-tv-script-generator/README.md

 <a name="about"></a>
 ## About

-In this project I built very interesting Deep learning model based on RNNs(LSTM) which will be powerful enough to generate a fake TV-script on Seinfield American TV series.
+In this project I built very interesting Deep learning model and Natural Language Processing (NLP) based and trained on RNNs(LSTM) which will be powerful enough to generate a fake TV-script on Seinfield American TV series.

 This project is divided in the following key sections:

-1. Processing image data, building a pipeline to extract important facial data from source.
+1.
-2. Define a Deep learning network called DCGAN and training against the train data set.
+2.

-you'll be able to visualize the results of your trained Generator to see how it performs; your generated samples should look like fairly interesting script.
+you'll be able to read the results of your trained Networks to see how it performs; your generated samples should look like fairly interesting TV script.

 <a name="getting_started"></a>
 ## Getting Started